apollographql/apollo/docs/source/platform/schema-registry.md

 <h3 id="metrics-tag">Send tagged metrics</h3>

-Tagging both schemas pushes and metrics sent enables a single service to be tracked across production, staging, and any other environments running a schema.
+Tagging both schemas pushes and metrics sent enables a single service to be tracked across production, staging, and any other environments exposing a schema.

 Configure the metrics sent to [Engine](https://engine.apollographql.com) from your server to send a tag with each trace in one of two ways: